shay-te/core-lib/website/docs/crud.md

 ---

 ## CRUD
-In `Core-Lib`, we have classes that can handle CRUD  ( Create, Read, Update, Delete ) for us.
+`Core-Lib` provides `CRUD ( Create, Read, Update, Delete )` `DataAccess` classes as boilerplate code.

 They are as follows

 ### CRUD
-This class is used to initialize `CRUD` with database objects, rule validators and database handlers.
-It is the Base class for other classes responsible for CRUD
+This class is used to initialize `CRUD` with database objects, rule validators and database handlers. `CRUD` is an abstract base class for all types of `CRUDDataAccess` in `Core-Lib`.
 ```python
 class CRUD(ABC):